Counting Time YAH’s Way: Understanding the Biblical Calendar

 • 360 + 5 days (Egyptian fix): Same as 365-day calendar above.

-• The biblical lunar-solar calendar (354 days + leap month when needed) is the only one that continually corrects itself.
+• The biblical lunar-solar calendar (roughly 354 days + “leap month/13th month” when needed) is the only one that continually corrects itself.
 The leap month keeps the feast days tied to the harvest seasons (Deuteronomy 16:1, Exodus 23:16).

 So bottom line: